AT-Publishing/website/tag-scriptspotlight.md

 category: trading #for related feed
 ---

+### Best Indicators on TradingView

-We are picking out from new and popular Tradingview scripts and reviewing them.
-All TradingView scripts in "Script Spotlight" are available from the Tradingview public library and can be used with FREE plans.
+We are picking out from new and popular Tradingview scripts of custom technical indicators and reviewing them.

+All scripts in "Script Spotlight" are available in **TradingView FREE plan** from the public library.

+**TradingView is currently held for the best crypto technical analysis software, but do [sign up for the free plan](https://bit.ly/3dGlz3O) if you want to be the judge of that yourself.**

 {{ site.tv_728-90_static }}